Encinitas public recreation

 The idea

-The idea is simple: evaluate whether the SDA tennis courts could be made available for public recreation during non-school hours through a formal agreement between San Dieguito Union High School District and the City of Encinitas.
+The idea is simple: increase community access to the SDA tennis courts during non-school hours through a formal agreement between San Dieguito Union High School District and the City of Encinitas.

-This would not mean opening the entire campus.
-It would mean studying whether this specific court area could function as a controlled joint-use pilot site, with school use preserved and public access limited to appropriate times.
+This does not open the entire campus.
+It uses one specific court area as a controlled joint-use pilot site, preserves school use, and limits public access to appropriate times.

 Why this site

-SDA appears to be a particularly strong candidate because the tennis courts are located near the edge of campus and are directly accessible from the street.
-Public use would not require people to walk through the school campus, classroom areas, or interior student spaces.
+SDA is a strong candidate because the tennis courts are located near the edge of campus and are directly accessible from the street.
+Public use does not require people to walk through the school campus, classroom areas, or interior student spaces.

-That site layout may make SDA different from schools where courts or fields are located deep inside campus.
+That layout separates SDA from schools where courts or fields sit deep inside campus.

 The courts sit along the campus edge, near public street access.
 That makes the site worth evaluating as a possible joint-use pilot.